bzupan/neo4j-mqtt-client/README.md

 )
 ```

-We can export graph data as JSON using APOC export json query - please note APOC node relations JSON export format differes from our node relation format!
+We can export graph data as JSON using APOC export json query - please note JSON export format from the APOC export json query differs from our node-relation JSON format.
+Refer to the examples provided to understand these differences and effectively manage the exported data.
-CYPHER query with APOC export
+Cypher query with APOC export
 ```cypher
 // --- publish graph using APOC JSON export
 CALL apoc.export.json.query(